 Get the string of the error or warning ID message.

-Gets the maximum severity returned from the last executed tool.
+Gets the maximum severity returned from the previously run tool.

-Returns a geoprocessing tool message by its index position.
+Returns a geoprocessing tool message by index position.

-Returns a numeric count of all the returned messages from the last executed command.
+Returns a numeric count of all the returned messages from the previously run tool.